opiopan/fsmapper/README.md

 - [MobiFlight WASM Module : https://github.com/MobiFlight/MobiFlight-WASM-Module](https://github.com/MobiFlight/MobiFlight-WASM-Module)<br>
 This WASM module working as add-on of FS2020 allows a outer-process utility to execute arbitary [RPN script](https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm) and to observe change of aircraft inner state holding in local variables such as LVARs.<br>
-fsmapper interact with FS20202 via SimConnect API.
+fsmapper interacts with FS20202 via SimConnect API.
-SimConnect API allows a outer-process to acess only [SimVars](https://docs.flightsimulator.com/html/Programming_Tools/SimVars/Simulation_Variables.htm), [Event IDs](https://docs.flightsimulator.com/html/Programming_Tools/Event_IDs/Event_IDs.htm).
-However that isn't sufficient to controll cokcpit all operable object or to know all guage status for presenting on a other DIY guage (or on the secondary display).<br>
+SimConnect API allows a outer-process to acess only [SimVars](https://docs.flightsimulator.com/html/Programming_Tools/SimVars/Simulation_Variables.htm) and [Event IDs](https://docs.flightsimulator.com/html/Programming_Tools/Event_IDs/Event_IDs.htm).
+However that isn't sufficient to controll all operable object in  a cockpit or to know all guage status in ac cockpit  for presenting on a other DIY guage (or on the secondary display).<br>
-To controll and kow all of cockpit guages, accessing local variables in a aircraft module is needed, and [Guage API]() is appropriate for this purpose.
+To controll and kow all of cockpit guages, accessing local variables in a aircraft module is needed, and [Guage API](https://docs.flightsimulator.com/html/Programming_Tools/WASM/Gauge_API/Gauge_API.htm) is appropriate for this purpose.
 But unfortunately, this API can be used only in WASM module. <br>
 MobiFlight WASM Module solves this probrem. fsmapper can access all local variable by communicating with this WASM module.